 - Settlement Statement: This statement summarizes all the expenses involved in the transaction.
 These expenses are usually split into whether they have been paid prior to closing or are due at the time of closing.

 - Certificate of Title: It allows you to state that you have the right to sell your own home in Oregon.

 - Two Forms of Official ID: You will have to swear on your identity in the presence of a licensed notary.
 You will have to furnish identity proof (like a passport, driving license, etc.) during the process.
 The closing process might also require you to produce secondary identity proof.

 » Paperwork for Selling a House Without a Realtor: Learn about the FSBO paperwork you need.

-Additionally, you need to pay the commissions for both the listing as well as the buyer agent.
-This will be around 5% to 6% of the sale value.
+Additionally, you need to pay the commissions for the buyer agent.
+This will be around 2.5% to 3% of your home value.
 If you offer seller concessions, then you might have to cover some Oregon buyer closing costs as well.

 For Sale By Owner Pros and Cons

 As per Zillow, 36% of Millennials, 26% of Gen Xers, 22% of Boomers, and 19% of Silent Gen are selling their homes by owner.
 Most importantly, in our experience buyer agents are not at all averse to working with FSBO sellers.

 Pros of Selling For Sale By Owner